 Finally the tourist rate for your property which is 2€ per day.

-So to calculate your annual cost it is the multiply the number of places x the number of days x the rate 3.4 x 98 x 2 means that 6 places would pay each year 666,40€ You have to add the 10% iva to this!!
+To calculate your annual cost it is the multiply the number of places x the number of days x the rate 3.4 x 98 x 2 means that 6 places would pay each year 666,40€ You may have to add the 10% iva to this!!

 Tourist Rates 2018